harshithanbhat77/Ask-DB/README.md

 - Add tests for prompt construction (unit tests).
 - Add a short CONTRIBUTING.md and license if this will be shared.

-## Contact / Notes

-This README is intentionally minimal.
-If you want, I can:

-- Create an `examples/run_chat.py` example and a small SQLite fixture.
-- Inspect `requirements.txt` and update the README to explicitly document the versions used.

----

-(Generated automatically)